gdrosos/iac-bug-study-artifact/README.md

 ### Analyzing Initial Bug Dataset
-The entire dataset of bugs collected can be used to perform large-scale studies other than that presented in our paper.
+The entire dataset of bugs collected can be used to perform large-scale studies other than those presented in our paper.
 For example, one can utilize our dataset to study the evolution of IaC bug characteristics over time.
-To do so you can adapt the data collection scripts to fetch from the corresponding REST-APIs additional metrics (@theosotr, such as?) or dimensions for analysis.
+To do so you can adapt the data collection scripts to fetch from the corresponding REST-APIs additional metrics or dimensions for analysis (e.g. number of downloads, license type, dependencies).

 ### Analyzing Sampled Bug Dataset
 The sample of the 360 studied bugs can be used to study and categorize additional dimensions (e.g. Test Oracles/ Types of Fix) and investigate their correlation with the Symptom, Root Cause or System State categorizations performed in the study.